 - National security

-Students who want to pursue an international relations focus must earn credit in three courses from the listing of electives below:
+Students who want to pursue an international relations concentration must complete at least 9 credits from the listing of electives below:

 - International Studies: History, Theory, Practice (3 credits)